 With Survicate, you can fully automate the processes.
 Our tool will allow you to track your NPS by calculating full and partial responses and encourage a higher response rate thanks to advanced targeting.

-Did we mention you can now test out the tool for free on our freemium plan?
+Did we mention you can now test out the tool for free?
 Sign up today and start tracking your NPS with Survicate.

 Senior Content Editor